-Care needed will determine the amount of hours per day, e.g. 2-3 hours, 9 hours, 12hour shifts.
+Care needed will determine the number of hours per day, e.g. 6 hours, 9 hours, 12hour shifts.

 Medical aids – contracted out, clients can claim from their medical aids.

-Quotation will be given after an assessment visit to determine the level of care needed.
+Quotation will be given after an assessment visit to determine the level and duration of care needed.

 What to Expect

-Information such as medical history, surgical history and prescribed medication is contained there in.
-A needs assessment with regard to intake and output, daily living activities, nutrition, pain control, wound care, supply of accessories such as a walker, commode, glasses and hearing aids, is done.
+Information such as medical history, surgical history and prescribed medication is contained therein.
+A needs assessment regarding intake and output, daily living activities, nutrition, pain control, wound care, supply of accessories such as a walker, commode, glasses and hearing aids, is done.

 The most appropriate carer is identified and if necessary, taken for training by the physiotherapist, speech therapist, occupational therapist and if required to the dietician to receive advice on care and continued rehabilitation requirements at home.